webpack/changelog-v5/MIGRATION GUIDE.md

 ## Make sure your build has no errors or warnings

-There might be need errors or warnings because of the upgraded versions of webpack, cli, plugins and loaders.
+There might be new errors or warnings because of the upgraded versions of webpack, cli, plugins and loaders.

 ## Check for deprecation warnings during build